hkneal/Validation_Test/README.md

 1) From Eclipse select FILE->IMPORT...
 2) Expand the GENERAL tab then Select "Existing Projects into Workspace"->NEXT
-3) From the Import Projects window Select the "Select Archive File:" radial
+3) From the Import Projects window Select the "Select Archive File:" radio button
-4) Click "Browse" and navigate to the .zip Archive File "/Validation_Test/Archive.zip"
+4) Click "Browse" and navigate to the .zip Archive File "Archive.zip"-> click Open-> click FINISH
+5) Once the project has been imported into Eclipse Highlight the "Validation_Test" project and click Run->Run from the Eclipse menu.